Mizuki Tsujimura

 Mizuki Tsujimura (辻村深月, Tsujimura Mizuki) (born February 29, 1980) is a Japanese writer from Fuefuki, Yamanashi.

 Tsujimura specializes in mystery novels.
 She writes both for adults and children.

 She has been writing mystery novels since she was a high school student.
 She decided to go to Chiba University because there was a mystery research group in this university.
 She made her debut in 2004 with her novel A School Frozen in Time.

-She professes herself to be a fan of Doraemon and wrote the screenplay for the Doraemon movie "Nobita no Getsumen Tansaki (Nobita's Lunar Exploration)" and its novel version in 2018.
+She professes herself to be a fan of Doraemon and wrote the screenplay for the Doraemon movie, Doraemon: Nobita's Chronicle of the Moon Exploration and its novel version in 2018.